Teoscar Hernández Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in MLB.
+- The Yankees have a 3.70 team ERA that ranks third among all MLB pitching staffs.

-- The Yankees have the fourth-ranked team ERA among all league pitching staffs (3.74).
+- The Yankees rank 14th in baseball in home runs allowed (79 total, 1.1 per game).

-- The Yankees rank 15th in baseball in home runs surrendered (79 total, 1.1 per game).
+- Brito makes his first start of the season for the Yankees.

 © 2023 Data Skrive.
 All rights reserved.